 I’m not sure how you feel about it, but whenever I imagine the ‘ideal’ reef aquarium, I conjure a vision in my mind of a bountiful, reef tank chock full of corals.
-The hypothetical aquarium is an aquatic cornucopia with SPS, LPS, leather coral, mushrooms and more all living together, filling nearly every square inch of rock work, cascading in all directions.
+The hypothetical aquarium is an aquatic cornucopia with SPS, LPS, leather coral, mushrooms, and more all living together, filling nearly every square inch of rock work, cascading in all directions.
 That vision has been ingrained in my mind since the first day I decided “I have to have a reef tank.”
 Do you share my vision?

 In fact, I have seen pictures of a few tanks that look like that.
 Almost every ‘tank of the week’ that you will see on other aquarium websites looks like that.
 I want my tank to look like that.
 But it doesn’t.

-The reason I’m writing about this now is because I had a bit of an epiphany this weekend related to my previous image of what the ideal tank should look like.
+The reason I’m writing about this now is that I had a bit of an epiphany this weekend related to my previous image of what the ideal tank should look like.
 I took my kids to the Adventure Aquarium, which is a pretty cool public aquarium in Camden, NJ.
 I brought my camera with me and took as many pictures as I could before my kids would drag me onward to towards the next exhibit.
 They don’t nearly have the same nerd-power that I do, but they are still young…I’ll work on that.

 The kids were really interested in this display that allowed them to crawl under and then pop their heads up into a ‘bubble’ that allowed them to look through the tanks from the inside-out.